grikomsn/tamper-github/README.md

 # tamper-github

-Userscript to disable GitHub turbolinks and hide unnecessary elements
+A userscript to disable GitHub turbolinks and toggle elements to blur out

 ## Install